Nozawa Onsen

 Ability: Intermediate to Expert

-Price p/p *based on per person in a private group of 3 for a full day tour.
+Price p/p *based on per person in a private group of 5 for a 5 hour tour.

 base/invoice currency is Japanese Yen